Scott Davis (defensive lineman)

 Scott Michael Davis (born July 8, 1965) is an American former professional football player who was a defensive end for the Los Angeles Raiders of the National Football League (NFL).
 He played for the Raiders from 1988 to 1991 and in 1994.

 He attended Plainfield High School where he lettered in track, basketball and football.
 Davis was inducted into the Plainfield Athletic Hall of Fame.
 Davis was a High School Parade All-American in football.

 Davis attended the University of Illinois on a full scholarship and played football for the Fighting Illini.
 As a freshman, Davis played tight end but the coaching staff switched him to defensive end for the rest of his time with the Illini.
 Davis became a team captain for the Illini in 1986.
 He earned honorable mention All-America and First-team All-Big Ten honors in 1987 when he recorded 10 quarterback sacks, a total that was the school record at the time.
 His career total of 23 sacks was also a school record and as of 2015 sits second on the Illinois all-time list.
 Davis also ranks seventh on the University of Illinois career tackles-for-loss list with 35.
 In 2008 Davis was selected as one of the 10 greatest defensive linemen in Illinois history and was honored along with fellow former Illini honorees during halftime of a Big Ten Network nationally televised game at Memorial Stadium.
 Davis played in the Rose Bowl and Peach Bowl while at the University of Illinois and in the Hula Bowl and Ricoh Japan Bowl as a college senior all-star prior to being drafted by the Raiders in 1988.

-Davis has ventured in Philanthropy, and Commercial/Residential Real Estate Development since his years with the Raiders.
+Davis has ventured into Philanthropy, and Commercial/Residential Real Estate Development since his years with the Raiders.
 He has resided in Chicago, IL for most of his retirement; not far from his hometown of Joliet, IL.
 Davis also regularly travels to Arizona and many other states for Real Estate Development and Leisure.